 Please note: This syllabus is subject to change with advance notice.

 Course procedure: Students are expected to have completed their reading before the end of the semester.
 Each student will write a review of approximately 600 words for a book among the recommended readings.
 They are also expected to actively participate in all sessions, and their participation will be taken into consideration.
 Some sessions are in seminar format.

 Credits: Three credit hours

 Evaluation: Class participation and daily readings.
 There are 80 points awarded at the discretion of the instructor for attendance, participation (it is not necessary to speak, but it is necessary to be "present"), and questions.
-Students will be expected to bring to class each Tuesday one question related to the chapter from the textbook for that week.
+Students will be expected to bring to class each Tuesday one question related to the chapter from the McCormick’s text for that week.
 As you read the chapter[s], there should be something that either is of interest to you or that is not clear to you.
 The success of this class depends upon the quality of the dialogue in class.
 It is expected that students will attend every class and that they will be fully prepared to discuss the material assigned for that day.
 Class participation grades will reflect their attendance record, the frequency of their contributions to class discussions, and the quality of their questions, observations, and conclusions.

 There will be daily readings worth 40 points.
 Each of the students will report once on a short reading assignment on class days.
 Students are to read one or two chapter sections summarizing the most significant or revealing points in the day's readings.

 There will be a term project worth 200 points.
 Each student will also write a paper of approximately 3000 words (or about 12 double-spaced typewritten pages) analyzing one aspect of contemporary government in one of the political systems explored.
 Students should choose their topic in consultation with the instructor.
 The completed paper will be due by November 29.

 The following schedule will be strictly observed: